 Can I Reduce an Employee's Compensation Without an Agreement?

-Reducing an employee's agreed-up pay is not something most people do lightly, but sometimes it is necessary.
+Reducing an employee's agreed-upon pay is not something most people do lightly, but sometimes it is necessary.
 Either there is a performance issue that requires it, or financial constraints for the business.

 Assuming you do not have a written contract with an employee that guarantees a specific term of employment, you have the legal right to modify, and even to reduce, compensation on a going forward basis.
 This is because where employment is "at will," you have no obligation to continue employing them, so you can present essentially a new employment package at the new rate, which they can accept by continuing to work or reject by resigning.